arianlundberg/PANCAN.analysis/README.md

 **The following RData files were used in the codes.**

 ### PANCAN.RData
-is an ExpressionSet created by using available data at the following address and publication:
+is an ExpressionSet created by using public data available at the following link and/or publications:
 https://gdc.cancer.gov/about-data/publications/pancanatlas

 ### RNA expression data